Aller au contenu principal

 remarquer

 3. The research team does not have access, permission, or capacity to make changes directly to the source database.
 Instead, they create a one-time export of their database into a format they like working in such as a spreadsheet or XML document.
-Cleaning and reconciliation happen directly in that new format and the conversion code uses that new format as the starting point.
+Cleaning and entity matching happen directly in that new format and the transformation code uses that new format as the starting point.

 Send a Representative Sample